 AG Nessel Response to Oxford School Board

-LANSING – Michigan Attorney General Dana Nessel issued the following statement in response to the Oxford Community School District Board of Education declining her renewed offer to perform an independent investigation of the events that transpired on November 30, 2021:
+LANSING – Michigan Attorney General Dana Nessel issued the following statement in response to the Oxford Community School District Board of Education hiring an outside law firm to perform an independent investigation of the events that transpired on November 30, 2021:

-Last month, Nessel sent a letter to the Board following a community conversation last with families from Oxford.
+Last month, Nessel sent a letter to the Board following a community conversation with families from Oxford, renewing her offer to perform an independent investigation.
+She responded to their decision declining her offer last week.